SvenTiigi/YouTubePlayerKit/README.md

 let urlSource: YouTubePlayer.Source? = .url("https://youtube.com/watch?v=psL_5RIBqnY")
 ```

-> When using a URL the `YouTubePlayer.Source` will be optional

 ### Configuration

 The `YouTubePlayer.Configuration` allows you to configure various [parameters](https://developers.google.com/youtube/player_parameters) of the underlying YouTube iFrame player.